 - Multiple kennels (dogs), bathroom, laundry room and storage

 - Playground: Outdoor lot where dogs are taken periodically to run and play

 CCAAAM has been a no-kill centre for several years now.
 Occasionally animals are sacrificed via painless lethal injection, when they are in irreversible pain or have severe injuries that will leave them with an undesirable quality of life.
 There are 2 charitable organizations: (Friends of Puerto Vallarta Animals and Dog 4 Life that frequently show interest for the animals in extreme situations and procure donations to help them.
 If you take a look at the list of animals you would notice that some (especially dogs) have been living for quite some time at the centre.

 It's very easy to adopt an animal from the centre.
 You need to bring a copy of your id, a copy of a document proving your address and pay the adoption fee.

-* The animals are delivered sterilized (always), vaccinated and dewormed (almost always).
+* The animals are delivered sterilized, vaccinated and dewormed.

 The Most Recent Adoptions (All since June 2017)

-At the CCAAAM there's always a need for donations: medicines, food, supplies, etc. KNowing the specific needs you could help better.
+At the CCAAAM there's always a need for donations: medicines, food, supplies, etc. Your help would be more efficient knowing the specific needs.
 You can call them at (322) 293-3690 (Spanish).
 You could also donate directly to one of the two organizations permanently involved with this centre: Friends of Puerto Vallarta Animals and Dog 4 Life.
-(English is spoken)
+(English)

-Also of great importance is to join the group of volunteers who go there twice a week (Wednesday and Saturday from 9:30 am) to collaborate with the centre.
+Also of great importance is to join the group of volunteers who go there twice a week (Wednesdays and Saturdays from 9:00 am) to collaborate with the centre.
 You don't have to commit to go every time; once in while helps.
 The main task is to walk dogs but also bathe some of them and assist on various tasks.